apache/nifi-minifi-cpp/ThirdParties.md

 They - like other library targets - can have interface (transitive) library link, include dir and compile definitions.
 These dependencies define, respectively, what other libraries should be linked with the target that links this library, what include paths should be added when compiling a target linking to this library, and what compile flags should be added when compiling a target linking to this library.

-If the third party creates multiple library archives, one imported target should created for each of them, creating the proper dependencies between them, if necessary.
+If the third party creates multiple library archives, one imported target should be created for each of them, creating the proper dependencies between them, if necessary.

 The imported targets should be made dependent on the target created by `ExternalProject_Add`, to make sure that we really have the proper artifacts before we want to use them.